Tgonzeiny/creditCard/README.md

     Current Libraries and planned Tech stack

-- The softwares backend shall be written entirely in Python.
+- The software backend shall be written entirely in Python utilizing flask api.
 - The software shall use a mySQL database
-- The software shall use flask to handle web backend requests
+- The software shall use flask to handle web backend requests on AWS
 - The software shall use React Native for the frontend to ensure we will not have to create two apps.
 More specifically it will be using expo.

+    Diagram 1.0

+  iOS App (React Native)
+       ↓     ↑
+  [ sends request ]
+       ↓     ↑
+     Flask Backend (on AWS)
+       ↓     ↑
+  [ queries MySQL ]
+       ↓     ↑
+   Cloud Database (AWS RDS)

     Development Plan